 Weston, WV 26452

 Formerly known as the Weston State Hospital, Trans-Allegheny Lunatic Asylum was infamous for its severe overcrowding of its psychiatric patients.
-First opened in 1864, the massive stone structure was originally intended to hold 250 patients but at its peak in the 1950s, held 2,400 amid the resulting overcrowding and deterioration of mental health treatment.
-Years after its closing in 1994, the facility was renamed as Trans-Allegheny Lunatic Asylum and operates as a both a National Historic Landmark and a popular, year-round tourist attraction.
-T
+First opened in 1864, the massive stone structure was originally intended to hold 250 patients but at its peak in the 1950s, held 2,400.
+As result it had overcrowding, while its mental health facilities deteriorated.
+Years after closing in 1994, it was renamed as Trans-Allegheny Lunatic Asylum.
+Today, it a popular, year-round tourist attraction.
+What’s more, it’s a National Historic Landmark.

 About The Author: